-People analytics has been added to your bookmarks.
+People analytics has been saved

 The use of analytics in HR is growing, with organizations aggressively building people analytics teams, buying analytics offerings, and developing analytics solutions.
 HR now has the chance to demonstrate ROI on its analytics efforts, helping to make the case for further investment.